petersulyok/smfc/README.md

 - Installation process will stop for any error
 - The default installation method is the remote installation
 - Using `--local` parameter will do installation locally, from the current folder (i.e. GitHub repository needs to be cloned)
-- The default action is following:
+- The default action is the following:
   - the existing previous configuration file will be renamed
   - a new configuration file will be installed
   - `hd_names=` configuration parameter will be pre-filled with the list of existing hard disks for user's convenience